Skip to main content

 Where are the cheapest homes (and why)?

-Darwin’s smaller population (approx. 150,000 in the urban area) means smaller buyer pool and less competition translating to lower property prices.
-The tropical climate (heat, humidity, and monsoonal rains) in Darwin is quite unfavourable as well as its geographical distance and lack of accessibility to other major Australian cities.
+The tropical climate, including heat, humidity, and monsoonal rains, in Darwin is quite unfavourable as well as its geographical distance and lack of accessibility to other major Australian cities.

-The limited employment opportunities, reduces the demand for permanent migration.
+The limited employment opportunities reduce the demand for permanent migration.

 For investors, whilst the yields can look attractive in Darwin, the capital growth has historically been very weak and more volatile.